-Airline executives from Dana Air (9J, Lagos) and the state-owned Asset Management Corporation of Nigeria (AMCON) have been called in for questioning by Nigerian police in connection with an investigation into fraud, conversion, and embezzlement relating to an aircraft of the now-defunct Afrijet Airlines (Lagos), reports Nigeria’s New Telegraph.
+Airline executives from Dana Air (DAN, Lagos) and the state-owned Asset Management Corporation of Nigeria (AMCON) have been called in for questioning by Nigerian police in connection with an investigation into fraud, conversion, and embezzlement relating to an aircraft of the now-defunct Afrijet Airlines (Lagos), reports Nigeria’s New Telegraph.

 Dana Air Managing Director Hathiramani Jacky Ramesh confirmed to ch-aviation that he, along with six directors of the airline, had been called in for questioning by the Nigerian Police Force Criminal Investigation Department (FCID) on March 10, 2021.
 The directors are Hathiramani Guatam Ramesh, Ramesh Naraindas Hathiramani, Sabita Hathiramani, Prof. Elias Gbolahan Olubukola, Atekoja Adedolapo Ayodeji, and Talabi Sulaiman Owolabi.